 6. Hunt down more free boxes at Dollar Tree.

 Dollar Tree receives deliveries on Tuesdays and Wednesdays, which means a ton of free boxes!
 Call ahead and ask if they would be willing to set some aside for you to pick up, and there’s a variety of sizes to choose from.

 7. Head to McDonald’s early for free fry boxes.

-You can score fry boxes for free from local locations.
-When the fries arrive they’re frozen, so no need to worry about a nasty, greasy smell.
+You can score fry boxes for free from your local McDonald’s.
+When the fries arrive, they’re frozen, so no need to worry about a nasty, greasy smell.

-When I called around noon, they’d already broken down the boxes for the day and threw them in the trash.
+When I called around noon, they’d already broken down the boxes for the day and thrown them in the recycle bin.
 Call a McDonald’s near you early in the morning and have them set some boxes aside if you want to avoid dumpster diving.

 8. Get free boxes from Starbucks throughout the week.